Jayden12234/Factory/README.md

     output == writes map to output file
 variables:
     conv_key = convery key
-    har_key = harvest key
     slm_key = semlter key
     res_key = resource key
 Resource class:
-handles what resource are in the node what rate of extraction Convery class:
+handles what resource are in the node what rate of extraction
+functions:
+    __init__ intalives values
+variables:
+    map refers to the map class
+    pos referes to the postion on the map out_dic referd to the fircetion it outputs

-Harvest class:
+Convery class:

 selmter class: